 How to Store the Leftovers

-Be safe when it comes to food safety, and toss any plated wings remaining at the end of the night.
+Be safe regarding food safety, and toss any plated wings remaining at the end of the night.
 But, if you make more wings than you plan on serving, you can keep the extras in an airtight container in the back of the fridge for up to three days.

-Cool the wings down as quickly as possible by spreading them on a chilled baking pan and then transferring them to a storage container when they are at room temperature.
+Spread the wings on a chilled baking pan and then transfer them to a storage container when they are at room temperature to cool them down as quickly as possible.

 What’s the Best Way to Reheat Buffalo Wild Wings Asian Zing Wings